Want to instantly make your next dinner party more interactive and memorable? Turn it into an olive oil tasting party!

 Between oils, you want to “reset” your palate so you can fully experience the aromas and flavors of the next oil.
 Don’t eat anything that will linger in your mouth and impair your ability to taste, like spicy foods.
 The best palate cleanser is green apple slices followed with a sip of water or plain seltzer.
 Bread doesn't do much to cleanse the palate, but it will absorb some oil and give the taste buds a break.

 Repeat this process with your remaining olive oils, compare their taste, and keep track of your favorites!

 Olive Oil Tasting Sheet

-Consider creating your own olive oil tasting sheet (or use the one below) to fill out for each oil.
+Consider creating your own olive oil tasting sheet (or find one online) to fill out for each oil.
 Consider including a list of different sensory descriptors that you can circle, a rating scale from 1 to 5 to note the intensity of each oil’s aroma and flavor, and space for additional notes.